 Tell us more about the Plantation Kit, the Urn & the planting mechanism

-We have a cylinder, a hollow planting system, made from Bamboo and paper pulp.
-We have three layers inside the cylinder.
+We have a cylinder, a hollow planting system, made from Bamboo, paper pulp, and three layers inside the cylinder.
 Firstly we put ash at the bottom.
 Then, we have our patent-pending planting system which is an integral part of the system called the ash utilizer disc and then we have the pH controlling soil port.
-So, we have the ashes, disc, and soil and we can then place a Bonsai or any plant that you desire to have as a memory of your pet.
+We can plant a Bonsai or any plant that you desire to have it as a memory of your pet.

 To sum up, we have a planting system, the cylinder called the urn that will act as a facilitator in converting the ashes which will be high in pH and chemical composition – as a plantation medium for the plants.

 The objective of this kit is to make the pH of the ash which is 17-18 to come down to 7 or 8.
-Because plant pH will be 7 or 8 depending on the mentality of the plant growth.
 The cylinder is 30 cm long and we are still working on creating a better design for it.
 The size of the disc changes based on the kind of plant that is to be grown.

 Do you help with seeds as well?

 We are not focusing on seed because growing the seed is very difficult.
 We normally offer saplings and bonsais in Bangalore.
 The major concern for the pet parents is finding a piece of land.
 We stay in metro cities and the problem is planting a tree in the apartment.
 And the pet parents do not want to plant a tree 30 km from their home.